-It is not a good feeling to have participated in an examination where you feel that the way in which the exam was conducted or the grading was not fair.
-Sometimes it results in a need to file an appeal on the conduction of the exam, the grade given or both.
+It is not a good feeling to have participated in an exam where you feel that the way in which the exam was conducted or the grading was not fair.
+Sometimes it results in a need to file an appeal on the conduct of the exam or the grade or both.

 Considerations before filing an appeal

-Before writing and submitting an examination appeal, it is a good idea to contact your examiner and ask for the detailed reasons for your assessment.
+However, before writing and submitting an examination appeal, it may be a good idea to contact your examiner and ask for the detailed reasons for your assessment.
 We also recommend that you consider what you expect to gain from the appeal.
-Are you hoping for a reassessment and a higher grade?
-Or perhaps a reexamination?
-In these Guidelines you’ll find a detailed description of what the outcome of an appeal may be.
+Are you hoping for a re-assessment and a higher grade?
+Or perhaps a re-examination?

-Should you decide to appeal, please note that the appeal must be submitted within a two-week deadline from the time of publication of the examination results.
+Please note that should you decide to appeal, the appeal must be submitted within a two-week deadline from the time of publication of the examination results.
 We suggest that you spend those two weeks talking your exam experience over with e.g. your lecturer/examiner, fellow students or a guidance counsellor, and reflecting on your reasons for appealing and writing the appeal.